Popular matchings with weighted voters: -hardness

-\subparagraph*{Clause gadgets.} An example of a clause gadget is depicted in \Cref{fig:clause-gadget}.
-A clause gadget contains twelve vertices $a^C_{k}$, $\hat a^C_{k}$, $b^C_{ k}$, and $\hat b^C_{ k}$ for all $k\in [3]$.
+\textbf{Clause gadgets.} An example of a clause gadget is depicted in \Cref{fig:clause-gadget}.
+A clause gadget for clause~$C$ contains twelve vertices $a^C_{k}$, $\hat a^C_{k}$, $b^C_{ k}$, and $\hat b^C_{ k}$ for all $k\in [3]$.
 The preferences of these vertices over other vertices of the clause gadget are described in \Cref{fig:clause-gadget}.
-There are three popular matchings inside the depicted gadget.
+There are several popular matchings inside the depicted gadget.
+Our proof will use the following three popular matchings, indicating that the first, second, or third literal of the clause is satisfied.

 In \Cref{fig:clause-gadget}, these are marked by dotted, thick, and gray edges, in this order.
-Their three witnesses are shown next to the respective vertices, in green, red, and gray, in this order for $M_1, M_2$, and~$M_3$.
-Intuitively, the $k$-th literal of clause~$C$ is selected to be satisfied if the popular matching contains edges $\{a^C_k, \hat b^C_k\}$ and $\{\hat a^C_k, b^C_k\}$, while a matching containing edges $\{a^C_i, b^C_i\}$ and $\{\hat a^C_i, \hat b^C_i\}$ poses no condition on whether the $i$-th literal is satisfied.
+Their three witnesses are shown next to the respective vertices, in green, red, and gray, in this order for $M_1^C, M_2^C$, and~$M_3^C$.
+Intuitively, the $k$-th literal of clause~$C$ is selected to be satisfied if the popular matching contains edges $\{a^C_k, \hat b^C_k\}$ and $\{\hat a^C_k, b^C_k\}$, while a matching containing edges~$\{a^C_i, b^C_i\}$ and $\{\hat a^C_i, \hat b^C_i\}$ poses no condition on whether the $i$-th literal is satisfied.
 The clause gadget is designed in such a way that it selects an arbitrary literal of the clause to be $\LogicTRUE$.

 We have that~$A = \{a_1, a_2, a_3\} \cup \{a_x, \bar a_x : x \in X\} \cup \{a_k^C, \hat a_k^C : k \in [3], C \text{ clause} \}$ and~$B = \{b_1, b_2, b_3\} \cup \{b_x^t, b_x^f : x \in X\} \cup \{b_k^C, \hat b_k^C : k \in [3], C \text{ clause} \}$ and set~$w (a) := c$ for every $a\in A$ and $w(b) = 1$ for every $b\in B$.